OpenHamAwards/open-ham-awards/README.md

 The main goal is to provide a modern, user-friendly, and extensible system for:

-*   Defining and managing different types of ham radio awards (permanent, temporary, competitive, non-competitive).
+*   Defining and managing different types of ham radio awards.
 *   Allowing activators to announce their planned operations for specific award references.
 *   Enabling hunters (participants) to log their contacts against these activations.
 *   Tracking progress towards achieving awards.